 What to Wear in Italy:

-I like a small bag.
-It's easier to carry, and will deter you from bringing too many possessions.
-Remember that some museums will make you check large bags.
+Second, I like a small bag.
+It's easier to carry, and will force you to bring only must-have items.
+Remember that some museums will make you check large bags during your time there.
 It sometimes costs money, separates you from the items you wanted so badly, and slows down your trip.

 And if these piazzas have you dreaming of sipping an apertivo, while overlooking the Pantheon at night, check out Rome's Best Piazzas.